mattermost/mattermost-helm/README.md

 * Set `tls.enabled` to `true`
 * Set `tls.hostname` to the domain name that will be hosting your Mattermost instance
-* Set `kube-lego.LEGO_EMAIL` to the email to use when registering the TLS certifcate

-Note that at first, we're using the staging Let's Encrypt URL.
-We suggest doing this so that if there is an error, you don't get rate limited by Let's Encrypt.

 Now, install or upgrade your helm release, wait a couple minutes and go to your domain.
-You should see an invalid TLS certificate.
-That certificate should be named "Fake LE Intermediate X1".
-If it is, then it worked.

-After it's working in the staging environment, we need to do a few things to switch it over to production:

-* Set `kube-lego.LEGO_URL` to `https://acme-v01.api.letsencrypt.org/directory`
-* Delete the existing kube-lego secret with `kubectl delete secret kube-lego-account`
-* Delete the staging tls cert with `kubectl delete secret <release-name>-mattermost-tls-cert`

-Now, just install or upgrade your helm release, wait a couple minutes and you should have a valid TLS certificate working at your domain.

 ## MySQL

-We are using the incubator/mysqlha chart to be able to get HA for the databases.
+We are using the [incubator/mysqlha](https://github.com/helm/charts/tree/master/incubator/mysqlha) chart to be able to get HA for the databases.
 Since this is still in the incubator phase you need to add the repository:

 ```